 These boots are very comfortable and have fatigue reducing features – just what you want to go the distance.

-By the way, both these models of boots have a 2 year warranty.
+By the way, these Salomon model of boots have a 2 year warranty.

 GORUCK is taking one of the most beloved boots in Special Forces history and updating it for the modern era.